Unlocking Africa’s Infrastructure Potential: Dispelling Myths to Attract Institutional Capital

 1. Operational Challenges and Infrastructure Gaps

-While Africa’s infrastructure deficit is significant, it also presents an opportunity.
-Many governments are partnering with global operators and technology providers to bridge gaps in expertise and execution capacity.
-By showcasing these partnerships and the continent’s commitment to building local capacity, Africa can demonstrate its readiness for large-scale, transformative projects.
+Africa’s infrastructure deficit is significant, but it also presents an opportunity.
+Governments are partnering with global operators and technology providers to bridge gaps in expertise and execution capacity.
+Showcasing these collaborations demonstrates Africa’s readiness for transformative projects.

 1. Social and Environmental Risks